avoumatsodo/avoumatsodo.github.io/_pages/research.md

 ### Innovation, International Trade, and Structural Change (December 2022)
 <details>
  <summary>&nbsp;&nbsp;&nbsp;Abstract</summary>
-<p align="justify">This study addresses the disparity between employment and value-added shares during the process of structural
+<p align="justify">Traditional theories of structural transformation fail to account for the disparities between employment and
-transformation.
-I propose a Schumpeterian framework that incorporates technological innovation and trade at the sector level.
-This framework provides distinct predictions regarding employment and value added shares, particularly focusing on South Korea's manufacturing sector.
-By analyzing the impact of trade and innovation on sectoral linkages, I explore how changes in input-output relationships contribute to observed structural shifts.</p>
+value added shares, which poses a significant puzzle.
+In the case of South Korea, the value added share in manufacturing does not decline during later stages of development, unlike the employment share.
+To address this issue, I propose a Schumpeterian framework, incorporating technological innovation and trade at the sector level.
+This framework makes distinct predictions regarding employment and value added shares.
+In a closed economy, the model establishes an equilibrium where the share of value added equals the share of labor.
+How- ever, when a country opens up to trade and achieves a monopoly through innovation in a specific sector (such as manufacturing in South Korea), it reduces its reliance on imported intermediate goods in that sector.
+As a result, the share of value added continues to rise while the share of labor declines.</p>
 <hr style="border-top: 2px solid #8c8b8b; width:100%;">
 </details>